That's right, at a cost of about 25 cents per packet you can dye your Easter eggs and tackle some of your spring cleaning!

 Mix one packet into 2/3 of a cup of cool water and stir until dissolved.

 If you want to you can wipe the eggs down with vinegar and the color will take even better.
 Dunk your eggs into the Kool-aid water mixture till they are the color you want.

 Then use the leftover liquid to spring clean!

 It doesn't matter what color- they all work just fine because of the citric acid!

-You can also buy just the CITRIC ACID at the store- https://www.amazon.com/dp/B00EYFKM32/
+You can also buy just the citric acid at the store if you don't have any Easter eggs to dye.

 I have a really ancient icky toilet but it does make it look a lot better!